lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-Shared-file-system.md

   -o UID:GID          [host owner UID:GID]
 ```

-Since command-line arguments can't be assigned to Windows service permanently, VirtIO-FS can parse them from the registry.
-When command-line arguments are absent the service looks up for the following parameters under `HKLM\Software\VirtIO-FS`:
+Since command-line arguments can't be assigned to Windows service permanently, virtiofs can parse them from the registry.
+When command-line arguments are absent the service looks up for the following parameters under `HKLM\Software\virtiofs`:
 * `DebugFlags` (DWORD)
 * `DebugLogFile` (String)
 * `MountPoint` (String)